 Mara Mintzer, Coordinator

-Mara Mintzer is a Research Affiliate with the University of Colorado Boulder’s Children, Youth and Environments (CYE) Center.
-In this role since 2009, she has served as co-coordinator for Growing Up Boulder, a child- and youth-friendly city initiative.
-Prior to working with CYE, Mara was the Director of Belle Haven Community School in Menlo Park, California, where she oversaw coordinated child and family support services for hundreds of families on a school campus.
+Since 2009, Mara Mintzer has served as co-coordinator for Growing Up Boulder, a child- and youth-friendly city initiative.
+Prior to working with GUB, Mara was the Director of Belle Haven Community School in Menlo Park, California, where she oversaw child and family support services for hundreds of families on a school campus.
 She has designed and implemented a wide variety of programs for low-income children, families and neighborhoods in both New York and California.
 Mara received her Bachelor’s of Psychology with honors from Brown University and her Master’s of Arts in Organizational Psychology with honors from Columbia University.

 Tori Derr, Coordinator

 Tori Derr is a Senior Instructor in the Program in Environmental Design at the University of Colorado in Boulder.
-She is interested in intersection of people and place, and how engagement of children and youth can contribute to more resilient, vibrant, and sustainable places.
-Tori is the Assistant Director of the Children, Youth and Environments Center at CU.
-Tori's research includes how children use biophilic spaces, participatory planning of urban and natural spaces, and people's values and relationships to the natural world.
+She is interested in intersections of people and place, and how engagement of children and youth can contribute to more resilient, vibrant, and sustainable places, especially among under-represented communities.
+Her research includes how children use biophilic spaces, participatory planning of urban and natural spaces, and people's values and relationships to the natural world.
 Tori has worked with children and youth in planning and education for more than 20 years.
-She has worked with diverse populations in The Gambia, New Mexico, California, Florida, and Colorado.
-Tori has worked with Growing Up Boulder since January of 2012.
+She has worked with diverse populations in The Gambia, New Mexico, Arizona, California, Florida, and Colorado.
+Tori received her Ph.D. from Yale University in 2001.
+She has worked with Growing Up Boulder since January of 2012.